Why teach Science?

 As children’s knowledge and understanding increases, they become more proficient in selecting and using scientific equipment, collating and interpreting results.
 Their ability to draw conclusions based on real evidence also grows.

-We also introduce children to famous scientists and discuss the impact they continue to have on society and the wider impact that science makes to our world.
+We also introduce children to pioneering scientists and discuss the impact they continue to have on society and the wider impact that science makes to our world.

 How we teach Science